amalla4/amalla4.github.io/README.md

 [amalla19@outlook.com](mailto:amalla19@outlook.com) | [GitHub](https://github.com/amalla4) | [LinkedIn](https://www.linkedin.com/in/apoorba-malla-33b8091b9/)

 IT professional with a background in technology services, software engineering, and IT operations.
 Proven expertise in managing technology service desks, developing and maintaining IT systems, and providing technical support.
-Adept at collaborating with cross-functional teams to drive improvements and resolve complex technical issues.
-Looking for opportunities to leverage knowledge in computer science and software engineering to deliver innovative solutions and enhance operational efficiency.
+Experienced in collaborating with cross-functional teams to drive improvements and resolve technical issues.
+Currently I am looking for opportunities to leverage my knowledge in computer science and software engineering to deliver solutions and enhance operational efficiency.

 ## SKILLS
 - Software Engineering (Data Structures, Algorithms, Operating Systems, Version Control, Database Management)